-Brown Rice and Buckwheat Flour are heavy flours so I suggest if you swap them try for one to another for the full amount or you could use XYZ.
+Brown Rice and Buckwheat Flour are heavy flours so I suggest if you swap them try for one to another for the full amount or you could use Amaranth, Teff, or Corn Flour (as cornmeal like Harina pan or Masa Harina, not corn starch that is a starchy white powder).
 Although, I haven’t tried making this loaf with those flours.

-Millet Flour is a medium flour so you could in theory substitute it for XYZ but I haven’t tried those either in this recipe.
+Millet Flour is a medium flour so you could in theory substitute it for Fava Bean, Garbanzo Bean, Gram, Quinoa, Sorghum, Oat, and White Rice Flour but I haven’t tried those either in this recipe.

-Psyllium Husk, you could use powder or whole, but I’m afraid there is no substitution for this ingredient.
-Although, there are people who will say that chia seeds or flaxseed but to be quite honest, I do not like them as a substitute but as add-ins to add more fiber.
+Psyllium Husk, you could use powder or whole, however, the level of absorption is slightly different, being the former more absorbent.
+So, I’m afraid there is no substitution for this ingredient.
+Although, there are people who will say that chia seeds or flaxseed.
+However, to be quite honest, I do not like them as a substitute but as add-ins to add more fiber.
 But I find out that make baked goods a bit mushy and dense.

+Yes, you can.
 Eggs, in this recipe the eggs work as the glue to hold everything together along with the psyllium husk and xanthan gum.
-You could use egg replacer, although, I have not tried this.
+You could use egg replacer, for a vegan option, although, I have not tried this.